HajraShahab/HajraShahab/README.md

 - Optimization and Decision Science for business & product analytics
 - Relational and non-relational database management (SQL and NoSQL (Cassandra, MongoDB, Redis, Neo4j))
 - Unstructured data analytics
-- Data visualization techniques to support data-driven results for technical and non-technical audience using Tableau, Rshiny, R and Python
+- Data visualization techniques using Tableau, Python, R, Rshiny to support data-driven results for technical and non-technical audience
 - [Read more](https://hajrashahab.github.io/)

 📫 How to reach me